-PV1-2 Patient Class (IS), required.
+3300 PV1-2 Patient Class (IS), required.

 This field is used by systems to categorize patients by site.
 The field must contain a value taken from HL7 User-defined Table 0004 Patient Class.
+The values defined by the standard and adopted for use by the LAW Profile are shown below.